 - The Borgias vs. The Kennedys: Powerful political dynasties.

-- Professor Xavier vs. Professor Utonium: Professors
+- Professor Xavier vs. Professor Utonium: Professors involved with superheroes

 - Arthur The Fonz Fonzarelli vs. Steve Urkel: Iconic sitcom breakout characters.

 - Edward Cullen vs. Dracula: The most hated vampire vs. The most famous one.

 - Martha Stewart vs. Mary Poppins: Iconic nanny vs. home economics mogul